Wills with Trusts

 You may also decide to use a Discretionary Trust if you want people to benefit from your Estate but are not comfortable in making an outright gift because you have concerns that they would not be able to manage a lump sum and could end up squandering their inheritance from you.

-All our Wills are written to high legal standards that make them fully acceptable in English and Wales.
+All our Wills are written to high legal standards that make them fully acceptable in England and Wales.

 If you would like to find out more about how our services can benefit you then fill out the form below and one of our friendly advisers will contact you shortly.